XOST-GAME-STUDIO/XOST-Studio.github.io/index.md

 ---

-## � About XOST Studio
+## 🚀 About XOST Studio

 **XOST Studio** is a next-gen creative development studio focused on crafting immersive games, futuristic software, and powerful digital experiences.
 Founded by **Muhammad Waleed**, we blend hardware innovation with software excellence to push boundaries in interactive technology.

-We’re more than just developers — we’re world-builders.
+We're more than just developers — we're world-builders.
 From **pixels to players**, **code to cosmos**, every project is a fusion of engineering rigor and creative vision.

 ---

 ## 👨‍💻 Founder & CEO: Muhammad Waleed

-*Electrical Engineer | Embedded Systems Developer | Creative Technologist* 📍 Lahore, Pakistan | ✉️ waleednaeem133@gmail.com | 🔗 [GitHub](https://github.com/W-N-R)
+*Electrical Engineer | Embedded Systems Developer | Creative Technologist*
+📍 Lahore, Pakistan | ✉️ waleednaeem133@gmail.com | 🔗 [GitHub](https://github.com/W-N-R)

 ### 🎯 Profile